keeganquinn/cwnmyr-build/README.md

 Device Support
 --------------

-Currently, three targets are supported: mr3201a, net4521 and wgt634u.
+Currently, three targets are supported: `mr3201a`, `net4521` and `wgt634u`.

-All that is needed to add support for additional targets is an appropriate openwrt .config file for each one - contributions are welcome!
+All that is needed to add support for additional targets is an appropriate OpenWrt `.config` file for each device - contributions are welcome!
+Here's how to create one:

+    make prepare-update
+    cd openwrt
+    rm -f .config .config.old
+    make menuconfig

+Use the menu system to select the correct options for your hardware platform.
+Be sure to select the Personal Telco Node metapackage, as well as the correct hardware options.
+When you're done, there should be a `.config` file in the working directory.
+Send it to `keeganquinn@gmail.com` with a description of the new target platform to have it included in the distribution.

 Usage
 -----